 The Sales Pitch

-A reader contacted us recently, complaining of a phone call she received from 860-840-7438.
-This call was an attempt to sell her a home security system, but the sales tactics used were quite alarming (pun intended).
+A reader contacted us in April 2013, complaining of a phone call she received in which the caller was attempting to sell her a home security system, but the sales tactics used were quite alarming (pun intended).

 Rather than simply stating their purpose for calling, this official-sounding message implied it was from none other than the FBI, stating there were “break-ins” and home invasions in her neighborhood.
 After these scare tactics, the salesman then offered a “free” home security system in exchange for placing a sign in the woman’s yard.
 This is a well-known ploy, which we have discussed here before.